appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 4. Log in to your Appsmith application and check if the instance is functioning as expected.

-5. Verify the data is being stored in the external MongoDB instance.
+5. Verify that the data is stored in the external MongoDB instance.

 ## Troubleshooting